Rewaj7/base-rewaj/README.md

 * **Using Only Terraform Apply**

   * Pros: Infrastructure changes happens in same job as forcing new deployment on ECS service
   * Cons: No error raised in workflow if ECS service fails to start for a reason like missing ECR image.
 First idea solution would be having a job that only passes once it verifies a new service is in RUNNING status.
+Also no notification once tasks have been replaced